-Scottish Recovery Network has been promoting and supporting mental health recovery since we were established in 2004.
+Scottish Recovery Network promotes and supports mental health recovery.
+We were established in 2004.
 Our vision is:

 Together we can make Scotland a place where people expect mental health recovery and are supported at all stages of their recovery journey.

-- Compassion – listen to, validate and support those we are working with to have a voice and to develop their capacity to engage in recovery focused change
+Listen to, validate and support those we are working with to have a voice and to develop their capacity to engage in recovery focused change.

-- Curiosity – value and explore different ideas and strive to learn from others to build coalitions that bring about positive change in our communities, services and the wider system
+Value and explore different ideas and strive to learn from others to build coalitions that bring about positive change in our communities, services and the wider system.

-- Collaboration – bring people together to explore and develop new ways of working that value different experiences, expertise and voices, and rebalance power
+Bring people together to explore and develop new ways of working that value different experiences, expertise and voices, and rebalance power.

-- Courage – believe in the possibility of change at a personal level but also in our organisations, services and society.
-Embrace a willingness to be open to all voices including those we do not always understand
+Believe in the possibility of change at a personal level and in our organisations, services and society.
+Embrace a willingness to be open to all voices including those we do not always understand.

-I engage with people, organisations, and services in the North of Scotland.
-It is my role to seek out and highlight innovation and develop opportunities for collaborative and co-produced projects.
-I’m passionate about the role that communities play in creating change on both an individual and a wider, collective level.
-I have worked in a variety of community development based roles in both the public and voluntary sector.
+I am passionate about the role that communities play in creating change.
+Change at both an individual and wider collective level.
+I have worked in a variety of community development roles in the public and voluntary sectors.
+Email Holly

 Jane Hutton, Administrator

 As a full-time Administrator, I support the implementation of Scottish Recovery Network programmes and organisation-wide administration and events.
-Prior to joining the organisation, I worked for several years in the public transport industry in a secretarial / administrative capacity.
+I worked as a secretary / administrator in the public transport industry before joining Scottish Recovery Network.
+Email Jane

-I engage with people, organisations and agencies in the East of Scotland.
-It is my role to seek out and highlight innovation and develop opportunities for collaborative and co-produced projects.
 I bring to the role my belief in recovery, passion for change and collaboration work.
 My previous roles included involvement, collective advocacy, governance and training.
 I am excited to be able to work in a way that is informed by my personal experiences of recovery and using services as well as my professional expertise.
+Email Lesley

 Funding and governance

-We are hosted by Penumbra which is a charity (SC 010387) and a company limited by guarantee (SC 091542) registered in Scotland.
-We therefore comply with Penumbra’s policies and procedures and financial management systems and staff are subject to their terms and conditions.
+Penumbra hosts Scottish Recovery Network.
+Penumbra is a charity (SC 010387) and a company limited by guarantee (SC 091542) registered in Scotland.
+As an organisation we comply with Penumbra’s policies and procedures and financial management systems and staff are subject to their terms and conditions.